typesense/typesense-website/docs-site/content/0.20.0/api/collections.md

 When a `.*` field is defined this way,  all the fields in a document are automatically indexed for **searching and filtering**.

 :::tip
-Faceting is not enabled for a wildcard field since that can consume a lot of memory, especially for large text fields.
+Faceting is not enabled for a wildcard field, i.e., `{"name": ".*" , ...}` since that can consume a lot of memory, especially for large text fields.
+However, you can still explicitly define specific fields to facet by setting `facet: true` for them.
+For e.g. `{"name": ".*_facet", "facet": true" }`.
 :::

 You can still define the schema for certain fields explicitly: